Forecasting

 clip1175

-To convert the work orders, the user simply selects the forecasted work order(s) to be converted using the CONVERT TO LIVE tickbox and then clicks the CONVERT TO LIVE option.
+To convert the work orders, the user simply selects the forecast work order(s) to be converted using the CONVERT TO LIVE tick box and then clicks the CONVERT TO LIVE option.
 This generates the standard work orders for the items and updates the Work Order section to reflect this accordingly.

 clip1176